-Dr. Antonio de Lacy has been pioneering in a number of techniques and procedures during his career.
-All of his expertise has allowed him to also develop and advance in telemedicine, with the first telementoring surgical iteration being released a decade ago.
+Dr. Antonio de Lacy has pioneered new techniques and procedures throughout his entire career.
+His in-depth expertise has allowed him to also make new developments and advances in telemedicine, releasing the first telementoring surgical iteration a decade ago.
 AIS TeleSurgeon is the result of ten years of discovery and innovation combined with new technologies such as 5G connectivity.

 Since its first public presentation in the Mobile World Congress 2019, AIS TeleSurgeon has been used in hundreds of Collaborative Surgeries and High Performance Surgical Trainings around the globe.

-The solution has been designed counting with expert's assessment.
+The solution has been designed with experts' assessment.
 Every process, feature and functionality has been tested in real conditions and approved by the healthcare professionals.

-Remote surgeons can connect to the AIS TeleSurgeon platform using a tablet, a laptop or a smartphone.
-The system automatically adapts the screen and features to the selected device.
+Remote surgeons can connect to the AIS TeleSurgeon platform from any tablet, laptop, or smartphone.
+The system automatically adapts its format and features to the device.

 Surgeons can virtually connect with the experts in the OR and keep training without traveling.

-Remote training allow to have less people in the OR reducing the infection risk for the patient and cost of materials for the hospitals.
+Remote training makes it possible to have fewer people in the OR, lowering the infection risk for the patient and the cost of materials for the hospital.